WendyChenj/movie-task/README.md

 # The Shoppies

-The shoppies is a responsive web app which helps manage movie nominations for entrepreneurs.
+The shoppies is a responsive web app including desktop view, iPad view and mobile view which helps manage movie nominations for entrepreneurs.
 Users can search movies, choose their favorite movies and nominate them!
 A notification will show up when users have chosen 5 nominees.

 ### Key Technologies